 Your Personalized Album of Snaps

-Snapchat Memories is a personalized album of your favorite Snaps and Stories that you access by swiping up on the camera home screen.
+Snapchat Memories offers a personalized album of your favorite snaps and stories that you access by swiping up on the camera home screen.
+And it’s one of the things every Snapchat user should know how to use.

 Everything you save to Snapchat Memories is securely backed up by Snapchat using Google’s reliable App Engine Cloud.
 This means that even if you lose your phone, you’ll still be able to access your saved snaps and stories next time you log in to the app.